 Gastronomy

 Matera also offers a rich gastronomic experience.
-The local cuisine is famous for its traditional dishes such as "pane di Matera" - the bread of Matera.the bread is made with natural yeast obtained from grapes and figs fermented in local spring water; the dough is then left to rise for a long time, similar to sourdough.
+The local cuisine is famous for its traditional dishes such as "pane di Matera" - the bread of Matera.the bread is made with natural yeast derived from grapes and figs fermented in local spring water; the dough is then left to rise for a long time, similar to sourdough.
 The bread has a typical conical shape.however, 'orecchiette' (pasta shaped like ears) and various dishes made from lamb and pork are also popular in the local cuisine.